 A prior sexual history between the complainant and respondent does not constitute consent.
 Consent is not freely given if one of the following applies:

 a) the individual is unable to make an informed decision as a result of alcohol, drugs, or other impairing/intoxicating substances (including but not limited to predatory drugs or prescribed medications); or

 b) the individual is unconscious, asleep, or suffering from shock; or

 c) the individual is under the age of eighteen and therefore legally unable to give consent; or

 d) the individual has a known mental disorder or developmental or physical disability, and therefore legally unable to give consent.

 It is important to note that in the university process, use of alcohol does not diminish personal responsibility or act as a mitigating factor in disciplinary sanctions should a violation be found to have occurred.

 College and Community Resources:

 The needs of someone who has been sexually assaulted vary from person to person and may vary over time.
-The University offers services and external resources, many of which may be accessed 24 hours a day, so that a person may choose what she or he would find most helpful and healing.
+The university offers services and external resources, many of which may be accessed 24 hours a day, so that a person may choose what he or she would find most helpful and healing.

-The University urges anyone who has been sexually assaulted to seek professional support as soon as possible to minimize and treat physical harm, assist with processing the unique and complex emotional aftermath, and help preserve and understand options for legal recourse including criminal prosecution and/or civil litigation.
-Even if the victim does not wish to report the event to the police or pursue civil litigation or formal University action, seeking medical attention as soon as possible is important.
-At any point that an individual is ready to come forward, Biola is prepared to help her or him.
+The university urges anyone who has been sexually assaulted to seek professional support as soon as possible to minimize and treat physical harm, assist with processing the unique and complex emotional aftermath, and help preserve and understand options for legal recourse including criminal prosecution and/or civil litigation.
+Even if the victim does not wish to report the event to the police or pursue civil litigation or formal university action, seeking medical attention as soon as possible is important.
+At any point that an individual is ready to come forward, Biola is prepared to help him or her.